 Testing by the inhalation route of exposure can be waived if substances demonstrate low volatility and are not aerosolised or otherwise made respirable under conditions of use.
-In addition, promising research efforts are underway to develop non-animal methods for acute inhalation toxicity.^{301,302} A recent series of webinars (PISCLtd.org.uk/inhalation-webinars) and a workshop hosted by the Science Consortium and NICEATM presented several approaches that could eventually replace animal testing for this endpoint.^{303,304}
+In addition, promising research efforts are underway to develop non-animal methods for acute inhalation toxicity.
+302,303 A recent series of webinars (www.piscltd.org.uk/inhalation-webinars) and a workshop hosted by the PETA International Science Consortium and NICEATM presented several approaches that could eventually replace animal testing for this endpoint.
+304,305